Luke Franke / Audubon

 Seattle’s Urban Conservation Program envisions Seattle as a place where both people and birds thrive.
 We do this by protecting and enhancing urban habitat, reducing the impacts of the built environment on birds and wildlife, and engaging people in projects that benefit birds, nature, and the neighborhoods we live in.

 In July 2020, Seattle Audubon launched a new strategic plan called Cities at the Center.
-For at least the next three years, we’ll be focusing internal resources to drive Seattle-area cities to adopt strategies that reduce urban hazards to birds, prioritizing bird-safe builing practices and reducing anti-coagulant rodenticide use.
-More information on Bird-safe Cities coming soon!
+For at least the next three years, we’ll be focusing internal resources to drive Seattle-area cities to adopt strategies that reduce urban hazards to birds, prioritizing bird-safe building practices and reducing anti-coagulant rodenticide use.

 Capitol Hill Connections